Inside Ukraine’s elite corps where NATO combat medicine faces drone war reality check

 Likewise, her decision to stay in Ukraine was a difficult one for her family, who had lived in Italy for over 20 years.

-“At first, they begged me to come back,” she admitted.
+“At first, they begged me to come back,” she recalls.
 “But I told them my place is here.
 Now, they support me morally, psychologically, and sometimes financially.”

 The moment that sealed Karolina’s decision to stay in Ukraine and pursue combat medicine came in 2022, when two close friends lost their lives fighting Russia.

-“One of them couldn’t be saved,” Karolina said, her voice breaking slightly.
+“One of them couldn’t be saved,” Karolina says as her voice breaks slightly.
 “That’s when I realized I wanted to join tactical medicine — to save someone’s friend, brother, or loved one.”

 She acknowledges that her experience as a fixer equipped her with a unique skill set, including staying calm under fire.
 One of the most gut-wrenching moments she recalls was a mission from Bakhmut to Lysychansk in Donetsk Oblast.